Your friends are fundraising. Don't miss out, opt in.

 Our second trip!

-A far more disturbing trip than the first, due to what we witnessed.
+A far more disturbing trip than the first.
 On our first trip, we met many people living in uncomfortable but safe surroundings.
 This time, we visited people living in what remained of their shattered homes.
 Some still had remnants of Russian missiles in their gardens and all had experienced the worst of humanity.

 The devastation we experienced in Irpin and Bucha was worse than anything you have seen on the news.
-Home after home destroyed but people were still trying to live there despite no water and no electricity in many cases.
+Home after home destroyed but people were still trying to live there despite no water and no electricity.

-One of the saddest moments was when we met Anastacia and her mother.
+One of the saddest moments was meeting Anastacia and her mother.
 Anastacia is disabled and she and her parents had fled their home in the East when the Russians invaded.
 They were living in an unused school in Rivne along with more than 100 other refugees.
-We gave them a substantial amount of food and promised we would find some important medicine in Kyiv and post it back for Anastacia.
+We gave them plenty of food and promised we would find medicine in Kyiv and post it back for Anastacia.

 This was an eye opening experience and, at times, a quite upsetting one.
 Nevertheless, it made us more determined than even to continue doing whatever we can.